diverse-project/kcvl/index.md

 ### KCVL
 KCVL is a *prototype* implementation of the OMG [Common Variability Language](http://www.omgwiki.org/variability/doku.php) with several additional features.
 KCVL comes with a textual editor for expressing variability abstraction models, variability realization models and resolution models.
 Several services are built around this textual representation, including:

 * The manipulation of base architecture models expressed in different formalisms such as [UML](http://marketplace.obeonetwork.com/module/uml), [EMF Ecore](http://www.eclipse.org/modeling/emf/) or [Capella](https://www.polarsys.org/proposals/capella).
-Any MOF-compliant language can be integrated with little effort.
+Any MOF-compliant language can be integrated with little effort
 * An interpreter for deriving specific products architectures from a common base model
 * A binding to [FAMILIAR](http://familiar-project.github.io/) for manipulating and reasoning about (multiple) feature models
 * New variability realization concepts leveraging [EMF Diff/Merge](http://eclipse.org/diffmerge/) patterns mechanism